 IP TAKE: While not well known as a global health funder, OSF's funds have long impacted this area in ways that support its broader mission to advance civil society and human rights.

 As with the majority of its grantmaking, the foundation's global health grants often involve some aspect of social justice, inclusion, human rights and transparency under oppressive political administrations.
-The foundation's global health grants are generally awarded to health projects that support people stigmatized for their sexual practices, sexual orientation and gender identity.
+Open Society's global health grants are generally awarded to health projects that support people stigmatized for their sexual practices, sexual orientation and gender identity.
 As such, its staff writes regularly about the foundation's policy-intensive approach to sexual health rights for those who routinely face discrimination, including women and children, transgendered people, sex workers, injection drug users and men who have sex with men.
 Overall, the foundation serves vulnerable populations that have disproportionate sexual health service and rights needs.

 Open Society's grantmaking practices are relatively straightforward.
 It regularly posts calls for proposals, so organizations whose work overlaps with Open Society's can apply on a rolling basis.
 The OSFs encourage grantseekers to contact them regarding projects that do not necessarily correspond with calls for proposals listed on its website.